khalid-bouchajra/CyberSec_Projects/Wazuh_Setup/Wazuh_Tutorial.md

 ### Handling Common Errors

 If you see an error message such as:
+MWGFX seems to be running on an unsupported hypervisor...

 do not worry.
 This issue sometimes appears when VirtualBox encounters compatibility problems with display or graphics drivers.
 Wait a moment to see if the installation continues.